 Rufus is a popular app to create a USB Bootable flash drive for Windows but unfortunately, it doesn’t exist for Linux.
 So, I had to go through tons of GitHub repositories and Reddit pages to find the ideal Rufus Alternative.
-And turn out, you can make a bootable USB drive with the command line, or even use a third-party tool which offers extra features such boot multiple Operating System on the same USB.
+And turns out, there are quite a few options.
+You can make a bootable USB drive with the command line, or even use a third-party tool that offers extra features such boot multiple Operating System on the same USB.
 So, here is my pick for the best Rufus alternatives for Linux.

 Best Rufus Alternatives For Linux

-In case you are on Ubuntu or you use the GNOME desktop environment, a bootable USB writer is built-in GNOME itself.
-You can use GNOME disks to restore the ISO image to the USB drive.
+In case you are on Ubuntu or you use the GNOME desktop environment, a built-in bootable USB writer called GNOME disks is available in GNOME itself.
+You can use it to restore the ISO image to the USB drive.